CUSTOMER CART

 Back to Top

-What can I use to cover my patio door?
+What can I use to cover my patio door

 Usually the easiest solution for a patio door is a vertical blind.
 However, there are those who prefer something(anything) other than a vertical blind.
 The most common alternative to a vertical blind for a sliding door is the Hunter Douglas Vertiglide®, which is a honeycomb shade that moves sideways, accordian style.
 There is a fixed headrail at the top, a fixed vertical end rail, and a moving rail, which is used to open and close the shade.
 There is no track at the bottom, no visible strings, and no cords to pull.
 Shutters can also be used to cover a sliding glass door.

-Bottom of shade does not hang evenly - EasyUp?
+Bottom of shade does not hang evenly - EasyUp

 Sometimes this can happen if the cords get caught in the head rail.
 This can also happen if the "C" Clips are not evenly spaced on the tilt rod in the head rail.
 To fix, unhook the cording, then raise and lower the shade several times to test the operation.